 A part of me, a dark nihilistic part, has wild fantasies about Trotskyist Christmas.
 In my mind, the party will be held deep in East New York, in a public school which, as kids in my high school liked to claim was common in our county, was built using the same floor plan as a prison.
 The navy ceramic tile on the wall will be so worn that it looks gray.
 There will be grates on the windows.

 At the entrance, there will be a banner declaring a meeting of the “Anti-Stalinists’ Worker Holiday Union.”
-They could of course merely say “Trotskyists” or “Spartacists,” but they are fundamentally factious people who love nothing more than defining themselves in terms of their enemies.
+Of course, they could say “Trotskyists” or “Spartacists,” but they are fundamentally factious people who love nothing more than defining themselves in terms of their enemies.
 They are also beholden to a mania for re-christening Trotskyism with every conceivable alternate name (Orthodox Marxism, Next Wave Leninism, Soviet Socialism in Protest of the Comintern, Anti-Maoist Labor Organization, etc.).

 Entrance to Trotskyist Christmas, which includes dinner, is 10 dollars, and proceeds go to help “political prisoners.”
 I will be told, when I ask, that the money’s immediate resting place will be the coffers of the Spartacist League.
 After all, are they not preparing a revolution that will free all political prisoners?

 Dinner will be served by an austere man in a costume that is a mash-up of Santa Claus and Leon Trotsky himself.
 I will hold out my sparkling metallic disc to Trotsky Santa.
 “We believe in abundance!” he will intone as he heaps a hearty portion of gruel onto my plate.
-(Or better yet—he will be dressed like Karl Marx Santa, who is already more Santa-like anyway, bearded and corpulent, and whom it is delightful to imagine distributing austere, wooden, Slavic toys to all the dispossessed proletarian children of the world.)
+(Or better yet—he will be dressed like Karl Marx Santa, who is already more Santa-like anyway, bearded and corpulent, who rides around on a ricketty streetcar and distributes austere, wooden, Slavic toys to all the dispossessed proletarian children of the world.)

-The women will all be pale, with hair pulled back tightly.
-The men will all look like Klaus Kinski as Woyzeck.
+The women will all frown, their hair pulled back tightly.
+The men will be pale and robust, a bit like Klaus Kinski as Woyzeck.
 As they swig decades old Soviet state-issued vodka that some pious comrade has hoarded in a basement and only trots out for special occasions, they will become merry and occasionally burst into spontaneous renditions of l’Internationale.
 They will not invite me to join in.
 They will not speak to me, feeling instinctively that I am bourgeois.
 And in this way, they will realize for me my most bourgeois of fantasies.

-Trotskyism is like a positive integer.
-No matter how great one’s conviction, if multiplied by a negative number, it comes out negative.
+Trotskyism is a positive sum.
+No matter how great one’s conviction, if multiplied by a negative, the result too will be negative.
 Trotskyism conjugated with an even slightly bourgeois ideology will emerge bourgeois (this is why the Spartacists must be always on guard against impurities).
 There is no more bourgeois fantasy than Trotskyist Christmas.

-On the whole, however, people are so friendly, I feel like I am in the South.
+On the whole, however, people are so friendly, I feel like I could be in the South.
 “How did you hear about us?”
 I am asked by any number of conservatively dressed middle aged women.
 “Oh I talked to Paul and—” “—and Sky!”
-I am interrupted, which is unnerving.
+These knowing interruptions unnerve me.
 I scan their faces to try to read what Sky has told them about me but they hold their cards close to the chest.

 For those of us in whom most Christmas rituals inspire revulsion, this might be a good occasion for an alternate Christmas exercise.
 Silence your phone.
 Close your eyes.
 Sit up straight and take a deep breath.
 Picture for yourself a place where democracy really works, where there are no rich or poor, there is no racism or bigotry, there are no lay-offs or precarity traps or sweatshops or wars.
 Utopia doesn’t have to be about purity, it might just a world without exploitation and corruption.
 I don’t know if it’s possible.
 You don’t have to either.
 But for a moment, picture it.
 Just really try to imagine it was possible.
 Wish-fulfillment or wish-definition?
 Maybe utopia can be found in the genuine anticipation of utopia, as happiness can be in the real expectation of happiness.